mila-iqia/milabench/docs/docker.rst

       # Make sure that this is equal to length(worker_addrs) + 1
       num_machines: 2

-      capabilities:
-        # Make sure that this is ALSO equal to length(worker_addrs) + 1
-        nodes: 2

     opt-1_3b-multinode:
       # Copy the contents of the opt-6_7b-multinode section without any changes.